codepath/android_guides/Using-the-RecyclerView.md

 ### Performance

-We can also enable optimizations if all item views are of the same height and width for significantly smoother scrolling:
+We can also enable optimizations if the items are static and will not change for significantly smoother scrolling:

 ```java
 recyclerView.setHasFixedSize(true);